 First, you need to reduce all file sizes by compressing them.
 You could also consider combining the files to reduce requests.
 The second step could be to reduce the HTTP requests for the different parts of the page.
 Such components may include scripts, images, and CSS.
 The third consideration should be to improve the server response time.

 Once you achieve this, you should keep plugins to a minimum.
 It will also help if you keep redirects on their lowest.
-As soon as you leverage on browser caching, you can now undertake loading and speed tests to know whether your websites are improving through conversion.
+As soon as you leverage browser caching, you can now undertake loading and speed tests to know whether your websites are improving through conversion.

 3. Reduce HTTP Requests